Vault Features | 2025 Features | Autodesk

 VAULT PROFESSIONAL

-Automatically or manually synchronise files between Vault and cloud drives. (video: 2:13 min.)
+Automatically or manually synchronize files between Vault and cloud drives. (video: 2:13 min.)

 Inventor read-only mode